CDOT-EDX/Project/README.md

-The rest of this README is being edited at this moment **More options and capabilities are being added all the time**
+The rest of this README is being edited at this moment **More options and capabilities are being added all the time** **Everything below is just notes of the developer for the developer**

     Slide class methods: